Contact Us Today

 Breaching these duties or failing to disclose conflicts and benefits will incur a penalty and be administered by the Office of Fair Trading.
 There will be defences against an alleged breach of these duties in certain circumstances.

-Changes expected to commence by 30 June 2022
+Changes Expected to Commence by 30 June 2022

 Further changes are then expected to commence by 30 June 2022 that will require associations to have an internal dispute resolution process or grievance procedure.
 We will provide an update in the future edition regarding these changes.